bonifield/pcap-archiver/README.md

 - [ ] "or" statements for fetching PCAP
 - [ ] time range selection statements for fetching PCAP
 - [ ] more metadata fields for easier searching and fetching
+- [ ] rename processed PCAPs to flag for either deletion, compression, or other actions
+- [ ] option to preserve JSON logs in compressed format, vs deleting them and keeping PCAPs
 - [ ] Use the Elasticsearch libraries
 - [ ] Add cronjob and tcpdump/netsniff-ng helper notes
 - [ ] Threading and better read methods than "top-to-bottom"